-Observation about the Anticipated Changes in the Age Distribution of Ohio's Population:
+Observation about the Anticipated Changes in the Age Distribution of Idaho's Population:

-Compared to national statistics, Ohio is expected to witness more significant decreases in three population groups: those under 25, those between the ages of 35-44 and the ages of 45-54.
-In addition, the Ohio population will age slower than the country as a whole.
-That is, there will be a lower percentage point change in the proportion of those 65 and older between 2006 and 2010.
+Compared to national statistics, Idaho is expected to witness more significant decreases in two population groups: those under 25 and those aged 45-54.
+In addition, the Idaho population 65 and older will age slower than the country as a whole.
+That is, there will be a smaller percentage point increase in the 65 and older age group between 2006 and 2010.